JanssenProject/jans/docs/cedarling/reference/cedarling-properties.md

 **Telemetry metrics:**

 - **`CEDARLING_METRICS_COLLECTION`** : `enabled` | `disabled`.
-Whether to enable local collection of telemetry metrics, exposed via the `drain_metrics` API.
-When enabled, `drain_metrics` returns a snapshot of the metrics and resets the interval window.
-It takes effect only when no Lock telemetry ticker is active; setting `CEDARLING_LOCK_TELEMETRY_INTERVAL` to a non-zero value makes the Lock ticker own the collector, in which case the local metrics snapshot will fail.
+Whether to enable local collection of telemetry metrics, exposed via the `drain_metrics` API. `drain_metrics` is a destructive read: it returns a snapshot of the metrics and resets the interval window, so use a single consumer.
+It takes effect only when no Lock telemetry ticker is active; setting `CEDARLING_LOCK_TELEMETRY_INTERVAL` to a non-zero value makes the Lock ticker own the collector, even if the Lock server has no telemetry endpoint in which case the local metrics snapshot fails with `LockTelemetry`.
 Default is `disabled`.

 **HTTP client:**